-The technology arena is fast and ever-changing and its part of my job to constantly research the latest trends, aps, equipment and platforms, etc… so I can help my clients by using the best resources to promote their products.
+The technology arena is fast and ever-changing and its part of my job to constantly research the latest trends, mobile apps, equipment and platforms, etc… so I can help my clients by using the best resources to promote their products.
 My clients also need to understand how I use things such as data tracking, social media strategy, email management and sales funnels to give them a targeted and maximum reach.

 While most people understand that education is important, not everybody understands the value of a formal training.
 So when promoting education as a business I have to find a way to make the education process, whether it is a language, cooking, or a technical institute – I have to make sure that potential students understand that education in not only necessary, but key for success.
 It gives them the edge in finding sustainable employment.
 In the churn job market, where you may have more than one job in your lifetime, you have to remain competitive.